-The languages education department within The University of Sheffield required the development of an online quiz to research language and an individual's attitude towards their home language.
+The Languages Education Department within The University of Sheffield required the development of an online quiz, designed to research language and an individual's attitude towards their home language.

-The quiz needed to engage the user, gather and return the results in a meaningful way, and deliver impact via easily presenting the user with further reading options.
-As well as encourage sharing in order to maximise uptake and therefore reliability of the results.
+The quiz needed to engage the user, gather and return the results in a meaningful way, and deliver a measurable impact by presenting the user with further reading options.
+It also needed encourage simple sharing options in order to maximise uptake and therefore reliability of the research results.